-The University maintains vans, SUV’s and cars (collectively referred to as University vehicles) for use by recognized student groups, faculty and staff for official university business.
+The University maintains a fleet of vehicles for use by recognized student groups, faculty and staff for official university business.
 Only those persons on the University’s approved drivers list and who maintain a good driving record may operate a university vehicle.

 Students are expected to uphold all local, state and national laws when driving University vehicles.
 Students are also expected to uphold the Elon University Honor Code and will be held to the Elon University Student Code of Conduct while driving or riding in University vehicles.
 Alcohol is prohibited in University vehicles at all times.

 Policies for Driving Motor Vehicles for University Organizations

 All motor vehicles driven during activities or trips, whether owned by the University or leased for the duration of the trip may be driven only by approved Elon University drivers.
 These vehicles must be operated in full compliance with applicable campus policies and state laws.
 Each organization is responsible for ensuring that each trip has approved drivers and trip leaders.
 Organization Advisors and their members are eligible to use the Elon University motor vehicles for travel throughout the school year.
 These vehicles require certified drivers.
 All reservations require that all of the following items are submitted before van keys can be picked up: the passenger list, organization or department account number, driver and license information, and the destination of travel with anticipated mileage.
 Keys can only be picked up during the Moseley Center’s regular hours of operation.

 To Become a Certified Elon University Motor Vehicle Driver